 Q: How is dropout data reported?

-A: Dropout data are reported annually to the Department by Colorado school districts.
-Dropout data are collected for grades 7-12, by school building and by district.
-Data are reported separately by gender, ethnicity/race, Instructional Program Service Type, and grade level of students.
+A: Dropout data is reported annually to the Department by Colorado school districts.
+Dropout data is collected for grades 7-12, by school building and by district.
+Data is reported separately by gender, ethnicity/race, Instructional Program Service Type, and grade level of students.
 See the Student End of Year data collection website for more information about dropout data reporting.

 Q: Why doesn’t the high school completer, still enrolled and dropout rate add up to 100%?